Skin Cancer Biology Research/Dlugosz Lab

 Our research team has a long-standing interest in understanding the molecular and cellular basis of non-melanoma skin cancer.
 This work is based heavily on the development and characterization of novel mouse models of disease, complemented by analysis of human tissue samples and cell lines.
 Our current work addresses two types of non-melanoma skin cancer: basal cell carcinoma (BCC), the most common form of skin cancer; and Merkel cell carcinoma (MCC), a rare but highly aggressive form of skin cancer, linked in many cases to a viral infection.

-Our BCC research centers upon defining the roles of deregulated activation of the Hedgehog pathway, and interacting signaling pathways, in BCC initiation and expansion; mechanisms underlying tumor heterogeneity; and the impact of aging on BCC development and treatment response.
-Additional work is focused on understanding the functions of Hedgehog signaling in hair follicles and taste buds.
+Our BCC research centers upon defining the roles of deregulated activation of the Hedgehog pathway, and interacting signaling pathways, in the initiation and expansion of BCC and related tumors; mechanisms underlying BCC tumor heterogeneity, including pigmentation; and the determinants of BCC treatment response and tumor dormancy.

 Andrzej A. Dlugosz, MD